 “The upcoming Moody’s review is expected to point out that the country’s fiscal consolidation and efforts in terms of structural changes are bearing their fruits,” said Annalisa Piazza, market economist at Newedge Strategy.

-German 10-year Bund yields, the benchmark for euro zone borrowing costs, were flat at 1.66 percent.
+German 10-year Bund yields, the benchmark for euro zone borrowing costs, were up 3 bps at 1.69 percent.